Randomization Tests for Conditional Group Symmetry: Experiments

 Consider random variables $X$ and $Y$ in $\R^d$.
 Let $X$ have a marginal distribution given by $P_X=\gaussian(0,\Sigma_{X,d})$, where $\Sigma_{X,d}$ is the $d\times d$ matrix with $1$'s on the diagonal and $0.75$ on the off-diagonals.
-Let $Y|X$ have the conditional distribution $\gaussian(X,\Sigma_{Y,d}(p))$, where $\Sigma_{Y,d}(p)$ is the $d\times d$ matrix with $1$'s on the diagonals and $p$ on the off-diagonals.
+Let $Y|X$ have the conditional distribution $\gaussian(X,\Sigma_{Y,d}(c))$, where $\Sigma_{Y,d}(c)$ is the $d\times d$ matrix with $1$'s on the diagonals and $c \in [0,1)$ on the off-diagonals.
 In words, the distribution of $Y|X$ is a multivariate normal centered on $X$.
-For $p=0$, the distribution is spherical; as $p$ moves towards $1$, the distribution becomes more elliptical and eventually line-like.
-Under the action of $\SO{d}$, the conditional distribution is $\SO{d}$-equivariant if and only if $p=0$.
+For $c=0$, the distribution is spherical; as $c$ moves towards $1$, the distribution becomes more elliptical and eventually line-like.
+Under the action of $\SO{d}$, the conditional distribution is $\SO{d}$-equivariant if and only if $c=0$.

-To test for $\SO{d}$-equivariance on data generated from these distributions, we condition on the maximal invariant $\maxInv(X)=\|X\|$.
-Here, we only show results for the tests that reuse a comparison set; results for tests that use independent comparison sets in this experiment can be found in \cref{apx:exp:mvn}. \Cref{fig:gauss:equiv:cov} shows the estimated test rejection rates for various values of $p$ and $d$ as the sample size $n$ increases from $25$ to $500$.
+To test for $\SO{d}$-equivariance on data generated from these distributions, we condition on the maximal invariant $\maxInv(X)=\|X\|$. \Cref{fig:gauss:equiv:cov} shows the estimated test rejection rates for various values of $c$ and $d$ as the sample size $n$ increases from $25$ to $500$.
 The randomization tests appear to be more powerful than the baseline tests in general.
-We also observe that increasing the dimensions leads to an increase in power, though this appears to be an artifact of the experimental setup.
-Consider a similar setup but where the only non-zero off-diagonal entry of $\Sigma_{Y,d}$ is between the first and second dimensions.
-In other words, the non-equivariance of the distribution is isolated to the first two dimensions. \Cref{fig:gauss:nonequiv:cov} shows the rejection rates for this setting.
-Here, the power decreases with dimension, which suggests that the non-equivariance signal-to-noise ratio decreases with additional ``equivariant dimensions''.
-Histograms of the $p$-values in these experiments can be found in \cref{apx:exp:mvn}.
+We also observe that increasing the number of dimensions leads to an increase in power, because each dimension provides additional signal for departures from the null hypothesis.
+In contrast, consider a similar setup where the only non-zero off-diagonal entry of $\Sigma_{Y,d}$ is between the first and second dimensions.
+That is, the non-equivariance of the distribution is isolated to the first two dimensions. \Cref{fig:gauss:nonequiv:cov} shows the rejection rates: the power decreases with dimension, which suggests that the non-equivariance signal-to-noise ratio decreases with additional ``equivariant dimensions.''

-Additional synthetic experiments are found in \cref{apx:exp}: under a similar setting, \cref{apx:exp:num:rand} investigates the effect of the number of randomizations $B$ and \cref{apx:exp:synth:truth} compares sampling from an approximate conditional distribution to sampling from the true conditional; \cref{apx:exp:mvn:sens} investigates non-equivariance in the mean as opposed to in the covariance; \cref{apx:exp:synth:perm} investigates tests for permutation-equivariance in another synthetic setting.